ddsimoes/sd2-kotlin/README.md

 - `E3004` invalid calendar component in duration
 - `E3005` invalid time component in period

-Use cases and examples
+When to use SD2 (examples)

-- Simple configuration
+- Service / app configuration
   ```
   app config {
     host = "localhost"